Quickstart

 Next:

-claude --agent ana-setup Enrich with team knowledge (optional, ~10 min)
+ana run setup Enrich with your team's knowledge (optional, ~10 min)

 Note